proto-studio/protovalidate/README.md

 - Email addresses
 - Domains

-Easily customize to make support your own date types.
+Easily customize to support your own data types.

 ## Versioning

 This package follows conventional Go versioning.
 Any version up to version 1.0.0 is considered "unstable" and the API may change.

-We put a lot of thought into the design of this library and don't expect there to be many breaking changes.
-You are free to use this library in a production setting.
-However, keep an eye on the release notes as it will be rapidly changing.
+When possible, any backwards incompatible changes in the unstable releases will follow the procedure:

+1. Mark old methods as deprecated.
+2. Update deprecated methods to call newer methods.
+3. Document the changes in the release notes.

 ## Getting Started
 ### Quick Start